FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargeclass.md

 # Charge Class

-A Charge Class indicates whether the row represents a regular charge or a correction to one or more previous charges.
+A Charge Class indicates whether the row represents a correction to one or more [*charges*](#glossary:charge) already invoiced in previous billing periods.
 Charge Class is commonly used to differentiate refunds from regularly incurred charges.

-The ChargeClass column MUST be present and MUST NOT be null.
-This column is of type String and MUST be one of the allowed values.
+The ChargeClass column MUST be present in the billing data.
+This column MUST be of type String and MUST be set to "Correction" in case of a correction to one or more charges already invoiced in previous billing periods.
+Otherwise, it MUST be null.

 ## Column ID